-Policy on Promotion and Retention
+Policy On Promotion and Retention

 Promotion to the next grade level is dependent upon the grades earned.
-Scholars must pass a minimum number of core curriculum courses (i.e., mathematics, science, social science and language arts) and successfully complete any prescribed school year academic instructional support programs.
+Scholars must pass a minimal number of core curriculum courses (i.e. mathematics, science, social science, and language arts) and successfully complete any prescribed school year academic instructional support programs.
 Scholars who are at risk of retention will be provided with programs of supplemental instruction during the school year.
 Scholars who do not make satisfactory progress each year are at risk of being retained.
-If a scholar is recommended for retention, the School will notify the scholars Learning Coach in writing.